Table of Contents

 j.
 Introduction of lift irrigation

-By using subsurface water lift irrigation should be adopted in the place instead of canal irrigation, where there are possibilities of waterlogging.
+By using subsurface water lift irrigation should be adopted in place instead of canal irrigation, where there are possibilities of waterlogging.
 Lift irrigation utilizes underground water and hence maintains the water table at a lower level.